Dragonkin: The Banished Early Access ARPG Preview – Slay Dragon Lords & Shape Your Legacy

 - Full controller support.

-- UI options – subtitles, subtitles size, cursor size, how loot displays, and game view type – classic or action.
+- UI options – subtitles, subtitles size, cursor size, how long loot displays for, loot display (when spawned/always/never), you can filter what rarity level loot shows, and game view type – classic or action (action is closer than classic).

 - ARPG gameplay.